 “Under His wings, shall you trust and find refuge.”

 – Psalm 91:4

 The Lord is our blanket!
-I know many of us growing up had a blanket, or I’m sure most of us called it our ‘blankie’ when we were toddlers.
+I know many of us growing up had a blanket, or what I’m sure most of us called our “blankie” when we were toddlers.
 What did this blankie represent?
-It represented comfort, peace, had a calming effect on us, and was very familiar.
+It represented comfort and peace.
+It had a calming effect on us and was very familiar.
 Where would you bring this blankie?
 You would bring it everywhere you went, right?
 Because no matter what unfamiliar place you went, doctors’ offices, school, or relatives’ houses, you knew all you had to do was hold on or wrap yourselves in your blankie and everything would be okay when things became scary or unfamiliar!
 This is the same when it comes to God and His Holy Spirit that He sent to comfort us!
-God is the ultimate blanket or blankie.
+God is the ultimate “blankie.”
 He will never leave us nor forsake us, and He is the same yesterday, today and forever!
 When things start to come up in our lives that are uneasy, unfamiliar, or even intimidating to deal with or approach, we must grab on to God’s Word and wrap it around us.
 Use the Word, your prayer life, and your time in worship as a blanket to comfort you!
 Read the tales in the Bible as testimonies that God never abandons His people!